-Luxury crewed motor yacht Sunday: The sense of Purity, The aerodynamic line of the 60m SUNDAY shows power but the minute you enter, the elegance and exquisite taste surrounds you, reflecting presence and character.
+Luxury crewed motor yacht Sunday: The sense of Purity, The aerodynamic line of the 60m SUNDAY shows power but the minute you enter, the elegance and exquisite taste surround you, reflecting presence and character.
 All exterior lines of the yacht are by Stefano Natucci while the boat’s interior design is the result of the collaboration between Studio IPSO architects and the Owner’s wife, a very important collector and connoisseur of modern art.
 Studio IPSO drew their inspiration from the famous architects who designed and created the “Normandy” ocean liner back in the 1930’s.

 When launched in 1932, as the fastest, largest liner afloat, she represented the height of Art Deco design and her style has been replicated in the full beam owners’ suite.
 The main concept was to create two independent and yet complementary elements: Owners’ previous yacht has provided a fertile ground for ideas that would be applied to Sunday, such as the innovation of the extended bridge wings, allowing a clear line of sight to the stern.
-The Owners’ wish to intervene more forcefully on the interior aspect where they dreamed to create a sense of vast space, but one that would radiate warmth, serenity and style.
+The Owners’ wish to intervene more forcefully on the interior aspect where they dreamed to create a sense of vast space, but one that would radiate warmth, serenity, and style.
 Special art effects were used and after a careful blend of paintings and artworks, Sunday’s Owners achieved an atmosphere which is bright yet soft, even though one would not have expected it for an art deck based interior.
 Skilled technicians and gifted craft men were gathered by this concept to create a modern, elegant, unique vessel.

-When Sunday is alongside, a starboard gangway mid ships channels the guests directly in to the main deck entrance hall.
+When Sunday is alongside, a starboard gangway mid ships channels the guests directly into the main deck entrance hall.
 From here the Owners’ suite is forward and the main saloon aft.
 A wide staircase curves down to the main guest accommodation and crew quarters on the lower deck and up to the VIPs cabin and a second, informal saloon on the upper deck.
 The hallway is uncluttered, dominated by a voluptuous glass female torso.
-On into the foyer one meets the continuation of the onyx floor patterned with the geometrical and circular stainless steel partners.
-The same idea follows into the guest powder room with stainless steel flowers engraved on to the white onyx walls.
+On into the foyer, one meets the continuation of the onyx floor patterned with the geometrical and circular stainless steel partners.
+The same idea follows the guest powder room with stainless steel flowers engraved on to the white onyx walls.
 Entering into the main saloon the white onyx flooring with stainless steel geometrical batters is eye-catching.

-A grand stair case facing the bed brings you into a unique private sitting area with panoramic views.
+A grand staircase facing the bed brings you into a unique private sitting area with panoramic views.
 A perfect private heaven onboard where you can enjoy a book, look at the sky, listen to music, or even watch TV (from a well hidden Plasma screen) while crossing the seas.
 Up one deck, the upper deck saloon provides another deeply pleasurable assault on the senses.
 Philippe Stark metal stools stand at the bar area within easy reach of a flip-top gaming table and four chairs by Donghia, while at the aft end.
-Six curved glass doors retract fully to give access to the aft deck and provide panoramic view for guests dining at the round table.
-Looking back you can indulge your eye site by the magnificent round table made by Graman Lagarde, while seated on the dolphin designed chairs made by Mark Brasier-Jones and be dazzled by the fiber Optics which form the zodiac signs of all the members of the Owners family in a dome on the ceiling which is covered with white gold leafs.
+Six curved glass doors retract fully to give access to the aft deck and provide a panoramic view for guests dining at the roundtable.
+Looking back you can indulge your eye site by the magnificent round table made by Graman Lagarde, while seated on the dolphin designed chairs made by Mark Brasier-Jones and be dazzled by the fiber Optics which form the zodiac signs of all the members of the Owners family in a dome on the ceiling which is covered with white gold leaf.
 Owner’s explanation is explanatory…why have normal chairs when you can have dolphins??

-In the center of the table a traditional compass provides navigational information.
-Forward of the upper saloon the Vip cabin with en suite bathroom is in different style to the lower deck guest accommodation, but retains the Art Décor theme, albeit with less intensity.
+In the center of the table, a traditional compass provides navigational information.
+Forward of the upper saloon the Vip cabin with en-suite bathroom is in a different style to the lower deck guest accommodation, but retains the Art Décor theme, albeit with less intensity.
 The internally lot columns in the chain, for example, reference the towering Lalique pillars that illuminated the cavernous 700seat dining room on Normandie., on the upper deck maintains the same concept.
 Black leather lines forming squares on the hand board wall.
-Mother of panel on lamps, decorative items made by Schmidt.
+Mother of a panel on lamps, decorative items made by Schmidt.
 A beautiful onyx bathroom completes the luxury and pampering.
-From the foyer to the lower deck the family’s guests will be thrilled in the four guest cabins accommodating eight people, with superb en suite bathrooms promising luxury and comfort.
+From the foyer to the lower deck the family’s guests will be thrilled in the four guest cabins accommodating eight people, with superb en-suite bathrooms promising luxury and comfort.
 A further unusual use of stainless steel is found in the skirting boards and three-tier covering in all the guest cabins.
 The faultless curves and clarity in the parallel horizontal lines reproduce the Streamline Modern style of the late Art Décor period.

-The bridge has an austere look, black and white leathers are used and a huge black leather couch dominates on which when seated you can enjoy your horizon to enfold before your eyes.
+The bridge has an austere look, black and white leathers are used and a huge black leather couch dominates on which when seated you can enjoy your horizon to unfold before your eyes.
 Security measures controlled from the bridge are impressive.
 Thermal imaging equipment and camera’s daylight capability are some of the special safety measures onboard.
-Sundeck has a “paradise” Jacuzzi pool adjacent to vast sunbathing areas, bar area, dinning area and lounging area.
+The sundeck has a “paradise” Jacuzzi pool adjacent to vast sunbathing areas, bar area, dining area and lounging area.
 Leisure time is transformed into the total escape to pleasure for all guests on board.
-Under the sun with a cocktail or under the stars with candle light you can escape to heaven with “Sunday” disappearing on a summer night into the turquoise Greek seas.
+Under the sun with a cocktail or under the stars with candlelight you can escape to heaven with “Sunday” disappearing on a summer night into the turquoise Greek seas.
 Guests can reach the bathing platform along a starboard companionway from the aft deck and board the tenders, swim or shelter from the sun beneath two umbrellas slotted into the teak decking.
 At night, 16 Oceanlead lights fitted around the transom below the waterline turn the seas into a softly-lit pool and can make a night’s stay ashore quite an experience